 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.

 Locally levied tourist taxes are not included.
 All prices are per person unless otherwise indicated (e.g. for taxis).

-NB: occasional two-night stay stipulation (Fri/Sat or Sat/Sun) in Porrera
+NB: occasionally there may be a two-night stay stipulation (Fri/Sat or Sat/Sun) in Porrera

 Maximum party size: 10

 *additional Friday/Saturday supplement (in double rooms for single use) at Mas de l’Arlequi of from £30 per person per night